Montréal spins you round at these vinyl stores

 A veritable history of DIY punk, metal and indie rock lines the shelves of this local stalwart, with selections available on vinyl, CD and cassette.
 The small café provides caffeine recharges to keep fingers flipping, and the selection of fanzines and books is always worth a look.

-A collector’s paradise, typically first with the latest weekly releases and limited editions on release day.
-The well-stocked used selection turns over quickly, and is consistently full of low-priced surprises and their website even includes a counter of how many used records have made their way through their bins – as of writing, nearly 70,000 have been counted there in the past 365 days.
+collector’s paradise, typically first with the latest weekly releases and limited editions on release day.
+The well-stocked used selection turns over quickly and is consistently full of low-priced surprises, with over 70,000 sold there every 365 days.
 Their annual warehouse sales (check website for details and location) are lined-up around the block, with untold thousands of records at unbeatable low prices and happy collectors carting armloads of finds back home to their turntables.
+And if your turntable needs a tune-up, their expert repair team has got you covered.

 With a carefully-picked selection of classics on offer, Sonorama’s shelves are the perfect place to fill the holes in your collection.
-From special edition re-presses to hard to find originals (the shop’s Discogs page is worth a look at some of the rarer pieces in-stock), there’s always sweet finds to be had.
+From special edition re-presses to hard to find originals, there’s always sweet finds to be had.
+The shop’s Discogs page is worth a look at some of the rarer pieces in-stock too.

 The new arrivals bins at this Saint-Laurent mainstay are consistently surprising, and the occasional lists of records on hand published on their website show off pleasant discoveries and old favourites from German synth soundtracks to jazz classics.
 Pop and hip-hop fans will love the wall of 12” singles, priced dirt cheap and full of big hits and undiscovered gems.

 The best record shops are those where those working there are just as excited about music as the customers, and Atom Heart’s Soundcloud page shows off a love of music both old and new.
-Focusing on electronic music and indie rock, Atom Heart’s physical location and mail order operations have been bringing music to Montrealers and beyond for nearly two decades – 2019 marks their 20th anniversary.
+Focusing on electronic music and indie rock, Atom Heart’s physical location and mail order operations have been bringing music to Montrealers and beyond for over 25 years.

 Plateau Mont-Royal et Mile End - Paul's Boutique

-The new kid on the block, recently taking residence in a new location on De Lorimier Avenue, 180g’s tagline “Come for the coffee… stay for the records,” sums up what they do so well.
-Combining a hip minimalist, well-stocked café with a great selection of electronic, hip-hop, classic and new indie vinyl creates a perfect union of two of Montréal’s favourite activities – coffee and records.
+180g’s tagline “Come for the coffee… stay for the records,” sums up what they do so well.
+Combining a hip minimalist, well-stocked café with a great selection of electronic, hip-hop, classic and new indie vinyl creates a perfect union of two of Montréal’s favourite activitiescoffee and records.

 Mark Andrew Hamilton